1980 15¢ Frances Perkins

 Born on April 10, 1880, in Boston, Massachusetts, Perkins attended Mount Holyoke College, where she earned a Bachelor of Arts degree in chemistry and physics in 1902.
 She went on to earn a master’s in political science from Columbia in 1910.

 As head of the New York Department of Labor, several different political factions in the state respected Perkins.
-She helped make major reforms, increased factory investigations, shortened the workweek for women, and fought for minimum wage and unemployment insurance laws.
+She helped make major reforms such as increased factory investigations, shortened the workweek for women, and fought for minimum wage and unemployment insurance laws.
 She also worked to end child labor and improve safety for female workers.

 Perkins served as head of the Labor Department for 12 years, more than anyone else in history.
 In 1945, President Harry Truman asked her to serve on the US Civil Service Commission, which she did until 1952.
 Perkins retired from government work after that but continued to work as a teacher in New York.
 She died on May 14, 1965.
 The US Department of Labor headquarters was named in her honor in 1980.